ApryseSDK/pdftron-flutter/README.md

 ### Android

-The following instructions are only applicable to Android development; to see the iOS counterpart, click [here](#iOS).
+The following instructions are only applicable to Android development; click here for the [iOS counterpart](#ios).

 3. Now add the following items in your `myapp/android/app/build.gradle` file:
 	```diff